eagle-io/docs/source/reference/time/relativetime.rst

 Relative Time
 =============

-OPC Relative Time is used to represent date/time in an easy to ready format that allows users to navigate or select a period of time without explicitly specifying a date.
+OPC Relative Time is used to represent date and time in an easy to ready format that allows users to navigate or select a period of time without explicitly specifying a date.
 An example use is NOW-5M which simply translates to the current time minus 5 minutes.
 All times are relative to the user profile timezone.
 A duration is specified with both a base time and interval.

 OPC Relative Time syntax::

 	<basetime> [ ( + ¦ - ) <interval> ]

-:Base Time: a time that is relative to ‘now’, the present time.
+:Base Time: A time that is relative to ‘now’, the present time.
 You can enter a base time in either short or long format.

-:Interval: an optional further offset that you can either add or subtract from the base time.
+:Interval: An optional further offset that you can either add or subtract from the base time.
 You specify this offset in the OPC Time Format.

 Example usage::